peerigon/legacy-loader/README.md

 Use this loader to cope with legacy scripts that extend the window object instead of using AMD or CommonJS.

+**Please note: There is a major issue with the current approach of this loader, see [#1](https://github.com/peerigon/legacy-loader/issues/1).
+Use at your own risk!**

 <br />

 Installation